ntang/mongo-ruby-driver-wiki/FAQ.md

 #### Why can't I access random elements within a cursor?

 MongoDB cursors are designed for sequentially iterating over a result set, and all the drivers, including the Ruby driver, stick closely to this directive.
 Internally, a Ruby cursor fetches results in batches by running a MongoDB `getmore` operation.
-The results are buffered for efficient iteration on the client-side.
+The results are buffered for efficient iteration on the application-side.

 What this means is that a cursor is nothing more than a device for returning a result set on a query that's been initiated on the server.
 Cursors are not containers for result sets.
 If we allow a cursor to be randomly accessed, then we run into issues regarding the freshness of the data.
 For instance, if I iterate over a cursor and then want to retrieve the cursor's first element, should a stored copy be returned, or should the cursor re-run the query?
 If we returned a stored copy, it may not be fresh.
 And if the the query is re-run, then we're technically dealing with a new cursor.